explainers-by-googlers/clipboard-contents-id/README.md

 ## Security & Privacy considerations

-This should be under the same restrictions as the `navigator.clipboard.read()`:

-- It should require `clipboard-read` permissions and request them on call.
+This in of itself does not provide the website with any new substantial information about the user.
+The only potential danger is a new fingerprinting surface.
+To remediate this:

-- It should be available only while the tab has focus.
+- This should be available only when the document is in focus (same as `navigator.clipboard.read()`).

-Thus, it doesn’t expose any new not-available-before security-sensitive information.
-The only potential attack vector would be correlating different sessions with the same user based on the token, which provides a more precise way of ensuring across sessions that those to clipboards are in fact the same user.
-In practice however, this could be done by just re-reading the clipboard contents and comparing them, especially across changes \- which is possible already.
-Correlating users across sites by the origins that have clipboard permissions is already trivially easy and existence of this API does not change this state significantly.
+- The ID returned by this should be unique to the origin calling the method and change every time the site data for it is deleted.

+In this way, correlation of users cross-site should be impossible based on either the number itself or the exact timing of this number changing.
+Hence, this API should not provide any substantially new information to the site except a hint when to best call `read()` so that it's optimal and user-friendly.

 ## Alternatives